stephenteacher/graph-tw5smallupdate/README.md

-This is a small update og graph-tw5 which adds some examples on the landing page.
+This is a small update of graph-tw5 which adds some examples on the landing page.

 Demo can be found here: